Elvis-aws/Dev-Assoc-AWS/10-CONTENT DELIVERY/API Gateway/mappping-templates.md

 - Match the payload to an API-specified format
 - Override an API's request and response parameters and status codes
 - Return client selected response headers
-- Associate path parameters, query string parameters, or header parameters in the method request of HTTP proxy or AWS service proxy
+- Associate path parameters, query string parameters, or header parameters in the method request
-- Select which data to send using integration with AWS services, such as Amazon DynamoDB or Lambda functions, or HTTP endpoints
+- Select which data to send using integration with Amazon DynamoDB or Lambda functions, or HTTP endpoints